Doping in baseball: MLB steroid policy

 This program replaced the previous steroid testing program under which no player was suspended in 2004.
 Under the old policy, which was established in 2002, a first-time offense would result in treatment for the player and the player would not be named.

 In November 2005, MLB owners and players approved even tougher penalties for positive tests.
 Under the new rules, a first positive test would result in a 50-game suspension, a second positive test would result in a 100-game suspension, and a third positive test would result in a lifetime suspension from MLB.

 On March 28, 2014, the players and owners announced that the penalties for a positive test would be increased to an 80-game suspension for the first offense, then escalate to a 162-game suspension for the second offense, and a lifetime ban from the sport for the third.
 Players suspended for the season will not be allowed to participate in post-season games.
 Suspensions do not allow the player to be paid while suspended.
 This steroid policy brings MLB closer to international rules.

 On February 7, 2022, the Associated Press reported that Major League Baseball has stopped testing players for steroids for the first time in nearly 20 years due to the expiration of the sport's drug agreement, two people familiar with the sport's Joint Drug Program stated.
-The people spoke on condition of anonymity Monday because no public announcement was made.
+These informants people spoke on condition of anonymity because no public announcement was made.
 At the time, MLB and the union declined comment on the halt.
 The halt in testing was due to a 99 day lockout, which ended on March 10, 2022.
 Testing resumed at that time, but doping and antidoping experts both expressed concern that there was ample time for foul play.

 Barry Bonds's trial

 Steven Hoskins, on Wednesday, March 23, 2010, testified against Barry Bonds as a government witness in the perjury and obstruction of justice case against the former baseball star.
 Hoskins described Barry Bonds's use of anabolic steroids, and how his personal trainer, Greg Anderson, would discuss taking the steroids in an open manner.
 Even though Hoskins never witnessed Barry Bonds actually taking the drugs, he witnessed Anderson handling the needle, and Barry Bonds going in and out of the bedroom, and Barry Bonds complaining about the shots leaving his butt sore.
 Barry Bonds would use his girlfriends to get the steroids, and would pay them a few thousand dollars at a time.
-Heisler analyzes the different sports and their testings.
-Like most other sports, baseball has a testing policy.
-The policy states that a player cannot be tested without reason.
-Meaning, that there must be a very specific reason why a player should be tested.